Divi WordPress Theme Review

 The Desktop view expands the building area and shows how the modules will look on the frontend.
 In this example, I’m hovering over a module, which highlights the layout elements.

-When using the desktop and mobile views, all of the page settings are moved to the bottom of the page and the menu collapses.
+When transitioning between desktop and mobile views in Divi, a seamless adaptation takes place, wherein all page settings are shifted to the bottom of the page, and the menu undergoes a collapse.

 Clicking on an element displays the options to add, edit, save to library, clone, delete, or close the element.